ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

     }
 ```
 - - For the sake of having a POC the Page Factory produces only ContentPage
-  - To iterate between properties in the viewmodel , Reflection is used.
-  - The checking order can be very important.
-In this case , we check first if it is a text, then editable then.
   - `PageFactory` does not only creates pages, but also handles Alerts and Navigation so that they could be called from the view-model .
-  - If you change the order of the properties in the viewmodel then order of the elements in the page will change accordingly.
+  - If you change the order of the properties in the viewmodel then order of the elements in the page will change accordingly, this sounds like a wierd thing but turned to be a cool feature.
-  - Should the `PageFactory` be a static class?

 - **Apply the PageFactory  concept on the view models.**